 Availability.
 Unfortunately, this is the biggest deciding factor in rural areas.

 Speed.
 As a business, you must ensure that you have sufficient speed to not disrupt daily use, even when demand is at its highest.

 You can find cheap Internet plans ranging from 20 to $50/mo, depending on the available Internet options in your area.
 Monthly internet costs could easily exceed $100, or more in the case of higher-level internet plans that are faster.

 What internet is available at my address?

 The cable is probably available in your region from providers such as Xfinity, Spectrum, and Cox.
 DSL is another internet service that is widely available from AT&T, Verizon, and Frontier suppliers.
 In select metros, the fiber technology is mainly available and covers suppliers such as CenturyLink and AT&T. Rural areas are likely to have the fewest Internet options and only satellite providers such as HughesNet will be eligible.

 What is the fastest internet speed in my area?

-The best Internet speeds available depend on Internet providers in your area.
+The best Internet speeds available depend on Internet Service Providers in your area.
 Gigabit Downloads, approx. 1000 Mbps are available from AT&T, CenturyLink, Cox, Mediacom, Spectrum, Verizon Fios, Windstream, and Xfinity in several different areas of the providers.
 Call on the best Internet speeds for your home with our internet experts.

 What internet speeds do I need?

-A broadband connection with up to or above download speeds of 25 Mbps (and upload speeds of 3 Mbp) is specified by the Federal Communications Commission (FCC).
+A broadband connection with up to or above download speeds of 25 Mbps (and upload speeds of 3 Mbps) is specified by the Federal Communications Commission (FCC).
 These speeds are suitable for basic internet use, video streaming, and gaming.
 Speeds of up to 100 Mbps are suitable for connecting 5 or more computers to HD or 4K video quality streaming.